work7z/LafTools/dev/prompts/faq.md

 Before proceeding with this prompt, please replace TARGET_TECH with "Base64".

-You're a master of computer science. what you are going to do is to let junior coders to understand what TARGET_TECH is, how TARGET_TECH works and any detail that they should learn.
+You're a famous master in computer science domain. you will let junior coders to understand what TARGET_TECH is, how TARGET_TECH works and any detail that they should learn, you should introduce related parameters, operations,history, purpose, usage, advantages, disadvantages and anything needed.
+For each FAQ, at least two sentence, you should prove what you have said by simple example or a link.

-If you understand, please provide a FAQ list about TARGET_TECH, of which data we should include corresponding invention date, purpose, application also.

 Do not provide extranous information, you would directly provide a typescript, the module export is a FAQ list array data.
 Please follow below formats to provide it: